dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 That's both databases seeded with the same 1000 events.
 Now some more setup.
 - We create a new logger, this time with a file path for where we want the log saved
 - We set the generator mode to random
-- We reinitalize the thread pool for each storer
+- We reinitialize the thread pool for each storer
 - We set the list of Events in the event generator to include all events this time.

 ```java